 When the pandemic set in and the majority of the world’s workforce was effectively forced to work from home, things changed drastically.
 After adapting to an environment that had otherwise been foreign to your work mode, you learned to navigate your non-negotiables in the workplace.
 The time apart, in a sense, made it much easier to notice what just wasn’t working on a very different level from before.

 But it is a fact that even before the pandemic, about 80% of workers polled wished for a more flexible work schedule.
 Now?
 95 percent of workers pine after a flexible working schedule.
 This includes flex-time options and more compressed workweeks.
-So, what are the true benefits of swapping your normal routine for something a little less conventional?

 A flexible work schedule can improve productivity